 Yes, you can!
 They are sour cherries.
 My cherry tree was full of ripe berries and quite a few garden visitors sampled the fruit.
 I really like my little Bali cherry tree, which is a handsome, short tree in the front yard.
 After the tour, I went out and picked a couple of gallons of additional cherries.
 The rest are pretty ripe or hard to reach, so I left them for the birds to enjoy.

-Now that the tour is over, it’s time to relax and enjoy the garden.
+Now that the tour is over, it’s time to relax and enjoy the garden and its garden stars.